tensorflow/docs/site/en/guide/gpu_performance_analysis.md

     process much more input data.
 So after (1) it is recommended to re-check the input pipeline performance and make sure it is not a bottleneck.
-3. Check the GPU timeline in your program's trace view to see if there are uncecessary AllReduce calls, as this results in a synchronization across all devices.
+3. Check the GPU timeline in your program's trace view to see if there are unnecessary AllReduce calls, as this results in a synchronization across all devices.
 In the trace view shown above, the AllReduce is done via the NCCL kernel, and there is only one NCCL call on each GPU for the gradients on each step.